Bankruptcy in Scotland

 Bankruptcy is not the only option to help you sort out problems with debt.
 Other options include:

-- a debt payment programme under the Debt Arrangement Scheme (DAS) - this may suit you if you can afford to pay off your debts in full from your disposable income in a reasonable time.
+a debt payment programme under the Debt Arrangement Scheme (DAS) - this may suit you if you can afford to pay off your debts in full from your disposable income in a reasonable time.
 You will not have to sell off any of your belongings or property such as your home.
-There is more information on our page about DAS
+Find out more about the Debt Arrangement Scheme

 If you are considering any of these options, you should get advice from a money adviser.
 You can find your nearest money adviser on the Accountant in Bankruptcy website.